Draellemeistro/Uni-Noter/Sandsynlighed og Statistik/Forberedelses noter/Different Distributions.md

 ## [[Poisson rv]]
 A r.v. taking on one of values 0, 1, 2, … is said to be a **Poisson** r.v. with parameter $λ$: (λ>0), if [[Probability Mass Function (PMF)]] is given by: $$P(X=i)=e^λ *\frac{λ^i}{i!}$$
 **Moment generating function:** $$E[e^{tX}] = e^{λ(e^t - 1)}$$
-Expectance and Variance:
+Expectation and Variance:
 - $E[X]=\lambda$
 - $Var(X)=\lambda$

-### Events that can be moddelled by Poisson distribution:
+### Events that can be moddelled by Poisson distribution
 Number of typos (misprints) on a page of a book Number of phone calls at a call center per minute Number of times a web server is accessed per minute Number of pine trees per unit area in a mized forest Number of stars in a given volume of space

 > [!NOTE] Poisson: What for?